testing-library/jest-native/README.md

 `jest-native` has only been tested to work with
 [React Native Testing Library](https://github.com/callstack/react-native-testing-library).
-Keep in mind that these queries will only work on elements to correspond to [host components](https://reactnative.dev/architecture/glossary#react-host-components-or-host-components).
+Keep in mind that these queries are intended only to work with elements corresponding to [host components](https://reactnative.dev/architecture/glossary#react-host-components-or-host-components).

 ### `toBeDisabled`